-CEDAR RAPIDS, IA – An Iowa businessman pled guilty yesterday in federal court to failing to pay employment taxes and violating the Clean Water Act, announced U.S. Attorney Kevin W. Techau of the Northern District of Iowa and Acting Assistant Attorney General Caroline D. Ciraolo of the Justice Department’s Tax Division.
+An Iowa businessman pleaded guilty yesterday in federal court to failing to pay employment taxes and violating the Clean Water Act, announced Acting Assistant Attorney General Caroline D. Ciraolo of the Justice Department’s Tax Division and U.S. Attorney Kevin W. Techau of the Northern District of Iowa.

-“Business owners have a responsibility to withhold income taxes for their employees and then remit those taxes to the Internal Revenue Service,” said Karl Stiften, Special Agent in Charge of IRS Criminal Investigation.
+“Business owners have a responsibility to withhold income taxes for their employees and then remit those taxes to the Internal Revenue Service (IRS),” said Special Agent in Charge Karl Stiften of IRS Criminal Investigation.
 “The failure to pay over withheld taxes is a serious offense.
 IRS Criminal Investigation vigorously pursues anyone who collects taxes and fails to timely remit those taxes.”

 “Iowa’s waterways are not dumping grounds,” said Assistant Special Agent in Charge Justin Oesterreich of the U.S. Environmental Protection Agency’s (EPA) criminal enforcement program in Iowa.
 “Mr. Less admitted that he knowingly discharged or caused to be discharged production wastewater into a tributary of the Maquoketa River without a permit to do so, putting public health, wildlife and the environment at risk.
 This case demonstrates that EPA takes seriously its commitment to protect our natural resources and the communities that rely upon them.”

-Acting Assistant Attorney General Ciraolo and U.S. Attorney Techau thanked special agents of the IRS Criminal Investigation, FBI, U.S. Postal Inspection Service and U.S. Environmental Protection Agency, who investigated the case, and Assistant U.S. Attorney Tim Vavricek of the Northern District of Iowa and Trial Attorney Matthew Hoffman of the Tax Division, who are prosecuting the case.
+Acting Assistant Attorney General Ciraolo and U.S. Attorney Techau thanked special agents of the IRS-Criminal Investigation, FBI, U.S. Postal Inspection Service and EPA, who investigated the case, and Assistant U.S. Attorney Tim Vavricek of the Northern District of Iowa and Trial Attorney Matthew Hoffman of the Tax Division, who are prosecuting the case.